rickardd/reactivity/raccoon/README.md

 const componentEl = document.getElementById("demo-component-2");

 // The Raccoon object returns 3 object
-// 1. proxy, changes to properties will update the page
+// 1. proxy, a reactive object.
+Changes to properties will be reflected on the page.
 // 2. compute, a method that which returned value will be updated on the page when any proxy property updates.
 // 3. funcs, an object to hold functions.
 This keeps the template clean and declarative.
 Good to handle e.g on-click logic. const { proxy, compute, funcs } = new Raccoon(componentEl);